Placement Testing FAQs

 3. Select Placement Testing

-4. Select Are sample questions available for the COMPASS test?
+4. Select Are sample questions available for the Accuplacer test?

 Option 3: Go to the Learning Express Library